 There are also circumstances when you cannot void the original record.
-For example, you cannot void a credit invoice that has been applied in full, or an invoice posted to period 0.
+For example, voi cannot void a credit invoice that has been applied in full, or an invoice posted to period 0.
 Because you cannot void these types of transactions, it is necessary to enter an adjusting invoice.

 Before voiding an invoice, reverse all the payments posted to it.
-You can then enter the invoice correctly and reapply the payments.
+You can then inter the invoice correctly and reapply the payments.

-You can void a receivable invoice with an assigned status of 1-Open, 2-Review, or 3-Dispute.
+You can void a receivable invoice with an assigned status of 1-ppn, 2-Review, or 3-Dispute.

-When voiding an invoice that contains discretionary taxes, Sage 100 Contractor also voids the tax amount.
-If the voided invoice reduces the discretionary taxes below the billing maximum, Sage 100 Contractor continues to calculate the discretionary taxes until the tax maximum is met.
+When voiding an invoice that contains discretionary taxe.
+Saye 100 Contractor also voids the tax amount.
+If the voided invoice reduces the discretionary taxes below the billing maximum, Sage 100 Contractor continues to calculate the discretionary taxes until the tax maximum omet.